sfirke/janitor/cran-comments.md

 ### Downstream dependencies
 The only breaking change in this release that could affect another package is quite obscure and does not affect the downstream dependencies.

-I checked 5 reverse dependencies from CRAN: ballr, bomrang, driftR, fivethirtyeight, moderndive.
+I checked 6 reverse dependencies from CRAN: ballr, bomrang, driftR, fivethirtyeight, moderndive, questionr.
 I get some unrelated warnings and notes but nothing having to do with the janitor package or this update.